NFOs in Mutual Funds: Everything You Need to Know

 Investing in an NFO can be done through both offline and online channels.
 Here’s a step-by-step guide:

-1. Verify Your KYC Status: Before investing in any NFO, complete your Know Your Customer (KYC) process.
+1. Verify your KYC status before investing in any NFO.
 If you are KYC non-compliant, your application will be rejected.
+This is a good point to add mutual fund investment 101 for first-time investors.

 2. Offline Investment: